Roy Fagan: Education and legal career

 In 1930, Fagan commenced studies for a law degree at the University of Tasmania.
 In 1931, he was articled to the firm Gatenby, Johnson & Walker, and in May 1934 he graduated and was admitted to the Bachelor of Laws (LLB).
 During his studies, he had taken a keen interest in all aspects of university life, and was heavily involved with the Tasmania University Union, serving as the body's president for three years.
-He was admitted to the Bar in August 1934, after what the Hobart Mercury newspaper called a "brilliant university career".
+He was admitted to the Bar in August 1934, after what The Mercury newspaper called a "brilliant university career".
 Fagan also completed a Bachelor of Arts and graduated in May 1935.

 Political career

 Fagan was asked by the Premier of Tasmania, Robert Cosgrove, to stand for the seat of Wilmot at the 1946 Tasmanian state election.
 Immediately following declaration of his election, Fagan was appointed Attorney-General in Cosgrove's cabinet.

+As attorney-general, Fagan played a key role in the abolition of capital punishment in Tasmania.
+He commuted 20 death sentences and introduced legislation to abolish the death penalty 12 times before it was eventually passed.

 Personal life

 On 8 December 1925, aged 19, Fagan married Estelle Cooney, a shop assistant, in Wynyard.
 Cooney was pregnant at the time of their marriage, but did not live with Fagan between the time of the daughter's birth or afterwards.
 Fagan, although he remained married to Estelle, from the early 1930s was in a domestic relationship with fellow university student Mavis Smith.
 When Estelle died in 1946, Fagan married Smith at a Catholic church in Bellerive on 28 January 1947.
 They had three sons.

-In his later years, Fagan suffered from advanced Alzheimer's disease and passed away at the age of 84 in Hobart in 1990.
+In his later years, Fagan suffered from advanced Alzheimer's disease and died at the age of 84 in Hobart in 1990.
 The Roy Fagan Centre is a mental health facility in Lenah Valley, Hobart dedicated to older persons with psychiatric illness and/or cognitive impairment, and is named after him.